 CASS rules on the safeguarding of regulated stablecoin backing assets would apply on the failure of a firm, with some adaptations.
 However, off-chain post-failure secondary trading would not be prohibited. - Payments

 HM Treasury has proposed extending the Payment Services Regulations 2017 (SI 2017/752) (PSRs) to capture stablecoins used for payment.
-Existing conduct rules for payment service providers in the PSRs would apply to certain stablecoin payments activities and ancillary service activities.
+Existing conduct rules for payment service providers in the PSRs would apply to certain stablecoin payment activities and ancillary service activities.
 The Money Laundering Regulations also apply to payment services regulated under the PSRs.

-How might the proposed UK regulations impact the cryptocurrency market?
+How might the proposed UK regulations impact the crypto currency market?

 Many in the industry have long been calling for increased regulation, as it gives a product a stamp of some authority.
 Regulation is generally thought to mitigate the risk of contagion in financial markets, such as was evident in the so-called “crypto winter” of 2022-23.
-Many think regulation will increase consumer confidence in investing in cryptoassets.
+Many think regulation will increase consumer confidence in investing in crypto assets.

-Harper James’ Financial Services solicitors are on hand to assist with tailored advice on any new requirements and how they might impact your business.
+Our financial Services solicitors are on hand to assist with tailored advice on any new requirements and how they might impact your business.